-The 2019/2020 budget allocation for Elected Member training and development was

-\$13,000 and an amount of \$8,996.26 was expended.
+The 2019/2020 budget allocation for Elected Member training and development was \$13,000 and an amount of \$8,996.26 was expended.

-During 2019/2020, Elected Members were provided opportunity to participate in varied program of training programs and briefings, several of which were cancelled due to COVID-19.
+During 2019/2020, Elected Members were provided opportunity to participate in varied training programs and briefings, several of which were cancelled due to COVID-19.

-Following is a record of the training and briefings which were attended/undertaken between July 2019 and June 2020.
+A record of the training and briefings which were attended/undertaken between July 2019 and June 2020 is below.